mirzahilmi/mirzahilmi/README.md

 📚 &nbsp; Junior pursuing a Bachelor's degree in Computer Science at University of Brawijaya
 ⚙️ &nbsp; Actively building software & integrating open-source LLMs for possible software solutions 🤖
 🔭 &nbsp; Learning more about Distributed System, Cloud Computing and Android Development
-❄️ &nbsp; I use NixOS btw
+❄️ &nbsp; Didn't i mention i daily drive neovim & NixOS btw?

 ### Technologies that i use
 |||